These homemade vegan protein bars are delicious, made with wholesome ingredients, and sweetened only with dates… and have NO pea protein. 🙌

 With the big growth in vegan foods, more plant-based snack bars have emerged.
 Some staying in line with that Larabar formula of a healthy snack bar.
 Then, others with the purpose of offering a protein bar that is vegan – free from animal ingredients normally in protein bars (mainly egg whites and whey protein).

-Mid-day really nailed a more wholesome, chocolatey vegan snack bar.
-We still love these squares, even though they recently changed their formula to include pea protein.
-And that leads me to today’s post, and the video below.
+I enjoy a vegan snack bar.
+Sometimes just half a bar.
+One of my favorites years ago was Mid-Day Squares.
+However, they recently changed their formula to include pea protein.
+And that leads me to today’s post, and this video.

 Introducing Dreena’s “No Pea-Protein” Vegan Protein Bars